h0ssein2011/learnign-Documents/coding/Js/README.md

-### I want to create a website from scratch with HTML & CSS and JS with GHATCPT
+### I want to create a website from scratch with HTML & CSS and JS with GHATGPT